 Speaking clearly in meetings.

 Many folks report that they have great ideas to share, but they just don’t speak up in meetings.
 That’s perfectly normal, and there are remedies.
-And you’ll want to be able to sound authoritative without sounding aggressive.
-You can do that by adding warmth to your style and making sure you don’t use upspeak.

 You can also add some panache by upping your verbal brand.